Defending LVLMs Against Vision Attacks through Partial-Perception Supervision

 \subsection{Misleading Defensive Performance}

 We present comprehensive experimental results for six defense methods applied to three LVLMs on six different datasets.
-The results indicate that DPS achieves favorable results across various scenarios.\\ To elaborate, in misleading tasks where all baseline methods struggle, DPS demonstrates the most robust performance, as shown in Table \ref{tab:main_results}.
+The results indicate that DPS achieves favorable results across various scenarios.

+To elaborate, in misleading tasks where all baseline methods struggle, DPS demonstrates the most robust performance, while random-cropping standard also outperforms other baselines, as shown in Table \ref{tab:main_results}.
 Specifically, DPS restricts the ASR to $0.24$, $0.30$, and $0.40$, achieving an average value of $0.31$ across the three datasets on Qwen-VL-Plus, which is $2.5$ times better than that of the best baseline method.
 While the best-performing among all baseline methods only achieves $0.78$.
 Similarly, DPS demonstrates best performance on GPT-4o-Mini and Gemini-1.5-Flash.
 Since MLLM Protector and ECSO are specifically designed for safety scenarios, they are not effective in addressing the challenges posed by misleading content.
 It is noteworthy that the prompts used in In-depth Visual Analysis intuitively include rule descriptions related to misleading content.
-However, consistent with the observations in Appendix \ref{appendix:appendix_defense}, this method did not provide enough defensive effect.
+However, consistent with the observations in Section \ref{subsec:defense}, this method did not provide enough defensive effect.
 Instead, the more concise Step method demonstrates some defensive effectiveness.
-Moreover, the results on GPT-4o-Mini and Gemini-1.5-Flash also demonstrated the effectiveness of our method, reducing the ASR by $61\%$, which is $1.95$ and $1.90$ times that of the best baseline method, respectively.
-For the case study, please refer to Appendix \ref{appendix:misleading_case}.
+Moreover, the results on GPT-4o-Mini and Gemini-1.5-Flash also demonstrated the effectiveness of our method, reducing the ASR by $61.0\%$, which is $1.95$ and $1.90$ times that of the best baseline method, respectively.
+Due to the limited space, we present the experimental results on Qwen2.5-VL-32B in the Appendix \ref{appendix:open-source}.
+And for the case study, please refer to Appendix \ref{appendix:misleading_case}.